-immediate need and solving a specific problem, MCE hopes to provide a positive customer experience which will result in repeat participation and achieving deeper retrofits.
+These single measure rebates allow properties to complete smaller, cost-effective energy savings upgrades with little to no tenant disruption.
+This approach is intended to address an immediate need or a specific problem at the property.
+By meeting the immediate need and solving a specific problem, MCE hopes to provide a positive customer experience which will result in repeat participation achieving deeper retrofits.